ETdoFresh/Blog/content/post/import/2016/2016-01-11-csci-5675-advanced-game-development-introduction.md

   - Uncategorized

 ---
 I have decided to go back in time and write a series of Post-Mortem blog entries.
-I&#8217;ll try to cover interesting areas, discoveries, and problems we faced along the way.
+I'll try to cover interesting areas, discoveries, and problems we faced along the way.

 So here we are, a group of 10 Computer Science Students meeting in Mathematics Building 118 at 3:00 PM on Monday January 11, 2016 at the University of New Orleans.
 We go over the syllabus, and our teacher explains what this class ([Syllabus Here][1]) will simulate a Game Development Company.
 Each of us are to take two roles from the following list: